 A. IPS adapters are male threaded adapters soldered onto the 3/8" A.D. copper supply tubes.
 This makes it easier to attach the faucet to the angle stop riser or flexible supply line.

 Q. "Why should I choose a WaterSense labeled faucet?"

 A. Well, the numbers can speak for themselves: It is estimated that by installing WaterSense labeled faucets and accessories, the average household can save more than 500 gallons per year.
 Most of us know that we can conserve water by turning off the tap when not in use, but many may not know you can save water while using it with the right water saving faucet.
 The WaterSense partnership program is sponsored by the EPA which provides water conservation and quality guidelines for participating manufacturers.
 All products with the WaterSense label have had complete third party certification and testing to ensure they meet the criteria, which is to reduce water use by 20-30 percent with out sacrificing performance and also maintain high quality standards.
 Please note that due to state low-flow regulations, we cannot ship non-WaterSense certified lavatory faucets or showerheads to customers in Colorado.
 Please check to ensure the product you're selecting is WaterSense certified prior to ordering to help avoid any delays or problems with your order.

 Q. "What kind of products are WaterSense labeled?"

 A. Bathrooms are by far the largest water users in the home, accounting for more than half of all the water that families use indoors.
 Thus, you can find a wide range of lavatory faucets, showers, and toilets available with the WaterSense label.
-Just look for the WaterSense label on our pages or on the plumbing products you purchase.
-For a complete listing of eco-friendly plumbing products, visit our "green" plumbing products page.
+Just look for notes on the product page for the item(s) you've selected to find out which products we offer that carry WaterSense certification.